Clyde Walcott: Retirement

 Walcott retired from playing Test cricket in 1960.
 His early retirement from international cricket was attributed by many to his dissatisfaction with West Indian cricket politics relating to the captaincy, but he himself attributed it to disputes over pay.
 He retired from first-class cricket in 1964.
 He was awarded the OBE in 1966 for services to cricket in Barbados, Guyana and the West Indies.

 In retirement, he had an active career as a cricket administrator.
 He managed and coached various cricket teams, and was later a cricket commentator in Barbados.
 He was President of the Guyana Cricket Board of Control from 1968 to 1970, and then a vice-president of the Barbados Cricket Association.
 He was chairman of the West Indies selectors from 1973 to 1988, and managed the West Indies teams that won the Cricket World Cup in 1975 and 1979, and also in 1987.
 He was president of the West Indies Cricket Board from 1988 to 1993.
 He was awarded the Barbados Gold Crown of Merit in 1991, and became a Knight of St Andrew in the Order of Barbados in 1993.

 He ended his career at the ICC.
 He was an International Cricket Council match referee in three matches in 1992, and became chairman of the International Cricket Council from 1993, the first non-English person and the first black man to hold the position.
 He was knighted for services to cricket in 1994.
 Both of the other two "Ws" were also knighted, Weekes in 1995 and Worrell in 1964, only three years before his early death.
 He became the ICC Cricket Chairman in 1997, in charge of the ICC Code of Conduct, and oversaw investigations into allegations of match fixing.
 He retired in 2000.

 When Arsenal footballer Theo Walcott was first selected for the England football team in 2006, there were rumors that Sir Clyde was his great uncle.
 In an article in The Sunday Telegraph, Sir Clyde said "he's definitely not a relative".

 He published two autobiographies, Island Cricketers in 1958 and Sixty Years on the Back Foot in 1999.
 After Walcott's death, Michael Holding, the former West Indian fast bowler who made his debut when Walcott was manager, said: "Another good man gone – he is not only a West Indies legend but a legend of the world."

+Legacy

+Peter Mason has described Walcott as "one of the dominant personalities of international cricket across five decades" and suggests that "no other single individual, both as a player and an administrator, has done more to help West Indies cricket", while "few have made a bigger impact on cricket in general".